 Tahiti – 3 months

 USA – 6 months longer than your intended stay and a Visa Waiver must be purchased online at least 72 hours before departure for US$14.

-Note: if you have ever visited these 6 countries: Syria, Sudan, Somalia, Libya, Iran and Yemen, you will NEED a visa.
+Note: if you have ever visited these 6 countries: Syria, Sudan, Somalia, Libya, Iran and Yemen, you will NEED a visa to enter the United States.
 You cannot use the ESTA visa waiver.
 But the good news is your visa is valid for 10 years.